charleswasaway/charleswasaway/README.md

 <p>
 I mainly stay in the Safe Server because most of my adult friends are there and prefer it due to the inappropriate topics often discussed in the 18+ Server.
-(And because there isn't a South Park area in the 18+ server, can we please fix that? 🥹)
+(And because most of my fandoms don't have their own area in the 18+ Server, can we please fix that? 🥹)
 </p>

 <h3>🚫 OTHER DNI 🚫</h3>